 Never apply the deposit held for last week/month’s rent as it is the only security you have.
 If the tenant is unable to pay the current rent, issue a notice of early termination for non-payment.
 The rent deposit is to be applied to the last rent period before the tenancy terminates.

-My home has now been sold and the tenant has been given proper notification regarding termination.
-Instead of leaving at the end of the 60 days, the tenant moves out after 30 days.
+My home has been sold and the tenant was given proper notification regarding termination.
+Instead of leaving at the end of the 60 days, the tenant moved out after 30 days.
 What happens to the last month’s rent, do they get it back?

 If a tenant tells me they want to continue renting on a month-to-month basis after the lease expires do I collect a new last month rent deposit?

-If your tenant is not moving out at the end of the lease, you would still collect the rent for May and hold on to the initial last months’ rent deposit which is to be applied to the last month the tenant is in possession of the unit.
+If your tenant is not moving out at the end of the lease, you would still collect the rent for the last month of the lease and hold on to the initial last months’ rent deposit which is to be applied to the last month the tenant is in possession of the unit.
 However, the interest must still be paid at that point.

 I rented to someone from Vancouver who didn’t have a job, references, or credit information.
 To compensate she gave me the last two months rent.
 She gave notice to move out, and is now taking me to the Board for illegal rent.
 What are my options?